 - Develop leadership and presentation skills through planning and leading workshops

-- Be identified as skilled writers by their peers, mentors, and potential employers
+- Are identified as skilled writers by their peers, mentors, and potential employers

-For their work, Fellows are awarded an honorarium that supplements any assistantships or fellowships they are already earning.
+For their work, Fellows are awarded a $3000 honorarium that supplements any assistantships or fellowships they are already earning.

 Applications for this competitive program are available during the spring quarter.
-For more information about how and when to apply, please visit the Writing Place Gradute Writing Fellows page.
+For more information about how and when to apply, please visit the Graduate Assistantships page on the Writing Place website.